GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/index.md

 layout: "layouts/doc-post.njk"
 title: "Manage events with service workers"
 date: 2012-09-17
-updated: 2018-05-01
+updated: 2022-11-18
 description: How to respond to browser triggers (events) from a Chrome Extension service worker.
 ---

 Extensions are event-based programs used to modify or enhance the Chrome browsing experience.
 Events are browser triggers, such as navigating to a new page, removing a bookmark, or closing a tab.
-Extensions monitor these events using scripts in their background [service worker][doc-sw-migration], which then react with specified instructions.
+Extensions monitor these events using scripts in their [extension service worker][doc-sw-migration], which then react with specified instructions.

-A background service worker is loaded when it is needed, and unloaded when it goes idle.
+An extension service worker (previously called a background script) is loaded when it is needed, and unloaded when it goes idle.
 Some examples include:

 - The extension is first installed or updated to a new version.
-- The background page was listening for an event, and the event is dispatched.
+- The extension service workers was listening for an event, and the event is dispatched.
 - A content script or other extension [sends a message.][1]
-- Another view in the extension, such as a popup, calls [`runtime.getBackgroundPage`][2].
+- Another view in the extension, such as a popup, calls [`runtime.getBackgroundPage()`][2].

-Once it has been loaded, an extension's service worker generally keeps running as long as it is performing an action, such as calling a Chrome API or issuing a network request.
+Once it has been loaded, an extension service worker generally keeps running as long as it is performing an action such as calling a Chrome API or issuing a network request.

 {% Aside %}